KenshiroTM/Doabot/README.md

 - `git status`: checks if cloned repo is up to date
 - `screen -ls`: shows all the running screens in ubuntu
 - `htop`: task manager diagnostic screen

+## CAUTION
+You are most likely needed to be logged in as a root